yazi-rs/yazi-rs.github.io/docs/configuration/theme.md

 ]
 ```

-Similarly, `*` and `*/` can be used for fallback matching all files and all directories.
-You can also use `fg` to set the icon color.
+End with `/` for directories, so wildcard rule (`*` or `*/`) can be used for fallback matching all files or directories.

-The example above use icons from [Nerd Fonts](https://www.nerdfonts.com), and they will not display properly if you don't have a Nerd Font installed.
+If your `append_rules` contains wildcard rules, they will always take precedence over the default wildcard rules as the fallback.